“It’s not even holidays yet. Go find something to do” I replied through gritted teeth, wondering if it’s Sav o’clock yet.

 Save for next holidays during the term

-I use my Payday Plan to put aside a couple of dollars each week during the school term so that we can enjoy a few special outings, like a trip to the movies or ice creams on the beach, during the holidays.
+I put aside a couple of dollars each week during the school term so that we can enjoy a few special outings, like a trip to the movies or ice creams on the beach, during the holidays.

 It’s a little bit late to start saving during the term for these holidays, but make a note or adjust your savings plan so that you’re always prepared for the next holidays.
 It only takes a few dollars a week to allow you to say Yes! to some of the school holiday requests.